-Runa Co-Founder’s and Co-CEO’s Tyler Guage and Dan Maccombie discuss the company’s sustainable beverage business with Pimm Fox on Bloomberg Television’s “Taking Stock.”
+Runa Co-Founder and Co-CEO Tyler Gage and Dan MacCombie discuss the company’s sustainable beverage business with Pimm Fox on Bloomberg Television’s “Taking Stock.”
 (Source: Bloomberg)

 Tyler Gage and Dan MacCombie visit CBS’ “The Couch” to talk about the health benefits of guayusa.

-Runa receives words of praise in Richard Branson’s latest book, Screw Business as Usual.
-A book Branson wrote to encourage entrepreneurs to look beyond profit margins and create businesses that do well for people, planet, and profit.
+Runa receives words of praise in Richard Branson’s Screw Business as Usual, a book he wrote to encourage entrepreneurs to look beyond profit margins and create businesses that do well for people and planet as well as for profit.

 “Your mind is like a steel trap, albeit one that’s rusted shut.
 Get back in the zone with brewed Amazonian guayusa, courtesy of Brooklyn-based tea operation Runa.”